Fremantle Stuff > Streets > William Street

 William Street Fremantle (and I assume also William Street Perth) are named for William IV (reigned 1830-37), who looks a complete dork in this ridiculous out-of-proportion painting in which he more than a little over-dressed. >

 On the original plan the SE termination of this street was at 'King Street'.
 The land across which the latter ran was later included in that set aside for the Convict Establishment and now forms part of Fremantle Oval.
 Later, it terminated at Henderson Street, where it also met the bottom end of Fairbairn Terrace, which led up to the Convict Establishment.
-After Parry Street was put through after 1984, William St was extended as far as a roundabout at Fremantle Oval.
+After Parry Street was put through after 1984, William St was extended for 50 metres as far as a roundabout at Fremantle Oval.

 At its other end it met both High and Adelaide Streets.
 Now that High St is closed to vehicular traffic on both side of the junction, the effect is that traffic flows unrestricted from Adelaide into William St (it's one-way).